 The beginning of the year is a great time to give back to the community and those in need of a helping hand.
 Gather up a cart of fruits, veggies, and canned goods and head over to the Pittsburgh Community Food Bank or sign up to teach ESL at the local community center or library.
 Such small goods deeds create a domino effect of kindness and generosity that will not only make 2018 a great year, but make Pittsburgh an even better city!

-All in all, it is important to realize the opportunity that 2018 gives to everyone, as the new year makes for a fresh start and a clear head.
+All in all, it is important to realize the opportunity given to everyone, as the new year makes for a fresh start and a clear head.
 Now, go out there and crush those goals and start the New Year in Pittsburgh the right way.